malachi-iot/embr/doc/esp_helper/MenuConfig.md

 #### 2.3.
 TWAI

+Sets TWAI (CAN) bus speed.
+Intended for use by [embr::service::TWAI](../esp-idf/services/TWAI.md)

 #### 2.4.
 SD Card

 Specifies SDMMC pin mappings.
 Auto populates if board type is selected*

 > This one is fiddly.
-It only works right when target board from 2.2.1.
+It only works right when target board from 2.2.
 > is *already selected* when menuconfig starts.
 When in doubt,
 > select desired target board and restart menuconfig.